Skip to main content

 Beta Basics

 When it comes to individual stocks, a common measure of volatility relative to the broader market is known as the stock's beta.
-This number compares the movements of an individual security against those of a benchmark index, which is assigned a beta of 1.
+Beta measures how a stock moves relative to the market movement, not the total volatility of a stock.
+It’s important to understand that a stock can have high volatility but a low beta if its movements don’t correlate with market moves.

+Beta compares the movements of an individual security against those of a benchmark index, which is assigned a beta of 1.
 For example, a stock with a beta value of 1.2 has historically moved 120 percent for every 100 percent move in a benchmark index, such as the S&P 500.
-In other words, it's more volatile than the broader market index.
-On the other hand, a stock with a beta of .85 has historically been less volatile than the underlying index.
-“Growth stocks” generally have a higher beta (are more volatile) than “value stocks”—those of larger, more established companies.
+In other words, it’s more sensitive to market movements than the broader market index.
+On the other hand, a stock with a beta of 0.85 has historically moved less than the underlying index.
+“Growth stocks” generally have a higher beta and are more volatile than “value stocks,” which often have lower price valuations (relative to their fundamentals, like earnings, dividends, or book value) and lower sensitivity to market movements.

 Manage Risk—and Emotion